geomeskin/FoE_Community_INFO/README.md

 1. Reads all zips in `exports/`
 2. Builds the shared community dashboard (`index.html`)
 3. Builds one personal page per zip (`PLAYERTAG.html`)
-4. Commits and pushes to GitHub
+4. Commits and pushes all HTML files to GitHub
 5. GitHub Pages serves the updated pages within ~60 seconds

 ---